supersabbath/gendir/README.md

 ```
 bash gendir.sh  outputfile

- type some text it
+ type some text
- more text to at
+ more text to add
 ```
  result in out.txt:
 ```
-at
-it
+add
 more
 some
 text